1053 words

 Then, after the waf and the two reverse proxies as a measure to protect the server in the occasion of the backend ip leaking we would have a reputable vpn on the backend server itself.
 For that we would need a vpn with port forwarding possibilities (I would use ovpn.net, ivpn.net or mullvad.net).
 This would shield your server in case the 3 proxies that there is before are somewhat compromised.
 It would also permits to hide the backend ip in other cases like if your server ip was leaking cause of a vulnerability in your website.

 This is also important to know that for this setup to work you would have at any stage of your setup to make web ports only be accessible by the service before it.
 This would look like RPROXY 1 only allow WAF ips to contact him on port 80 and 443, RPROXY 2 allow only RPROXY 1 ips and your backend server only allow connections from RPROXY 2 ip.
-If you do not do that your backend ip will end up on indexing websites like censys.io or shodan.io wich is something you do not want to happen.
+If you do not do that your backend ip will end up on indexing websites like censys.io or shodan.io which is something you do not want to happen.

 I never tried to add that to the chain but I’m pretty sure to obscure the traffic coming in and off of your different proxies you could have multiple “fake” servers behind where you would send a copy of the packets you send to the next server on the chain, it would not be that helpful unless you have a lot of servers but I wanted to mention it.